Unity-Technologies/ml-agents/docs/2-RLInUnity/2-Agents.md

 [screenshot of reacher]

-These control values are applied as torque forces to the joints making up the arm :
+These control values are applied as torques to the bodies making up the arm :

     public override void AgentStep(float[] act)
     {